Insights: Article

 Like any new technology, AI tools and systems can be expensive.

-When you’re considering the total cost of implementing AI in your business, consider the costs of hardware, software, training, talent acquisition and ongoing maintenance.
+When considering the total cost of implementing AI in your business, consider the costs of hardware, software, training, talent acquisition and ongoing maintenance.
 You’ll also need to compare the costs with the anticipated return on investment (ROI) to ensure the project is financially viable.
 Many businesses discover that AI tools can vastly reduce time and resources, making it a more economical option.

 10. What are the ethical implications of using AI?